 With new programs and recent rule changes, it is easier to protect yourself and your estate from the devastating costs of an extended medical or long-term care situation.
 Many individuals will give away control of assets or spend down assets in order to try to qualify for Medicaid.
 For a fraction of the amount many give away or put in irrevocable trusts, they can fund their own long-term care plan and still maintain control of the money and the ability to choose their care setting and providers.
 Many attorneys are not aware of the new programs or recent changes that have occurred, so please look carefully into your planning options before you start giving up control of your assets.
 Many programs guarantee your assets will always be available should you need them for other uses and provide you with the leverage and tax savings that you can’t get on your own.
 See our examples page to see how these plans can be set up.

 Article: Nursing Home Evictions Strand The Disabled In Costly Hospitals

-This article is a great read if your are looking into long-term care planning and have been told that you could put your money in a trust or spend down assets to get on Medicaid.
-That is not a plan for people that have worked hard for their money.
-This article shows how Medicaid is not a very viable choice for care and not just for the one who is in long-term care but their family is affected deeply as well.
+This article is a great read if you are looking into long-term care planning and have been told that you could put your money in a trust or spend down assets to get on Medicaid.
+That is not a plan for people who have worked hard for their money.
+This article shows how Medicaid is not a very viable choice for care.
+Not only is the one who is in long-term care affected deeply; their family is, as well.
 Read the article here.